AdoptOpenJDK/adoptopenjdk-getting-started-kit/openjdk-projects/kulla.md

 Kulla.jar: [Adopt OpenJDK Cloudbees Build farm](https://adopt-openjdk.ci.cloudbees.com/view/OpenJDK/job/langtools-1.9-linux-x86_64-kulla-dev/lastSuccessfulBuild/artifact/)

 **MacOS users**<br/>
-If you do not want to make JDK9 as the primary Java on your MacOS, here's something to try out http://javapapo.blogspot.com/2013/02/multiple-java-jdks-on-your-macosx.html
+If you do not want to make JDK9 as the primary Java on your MacOS, here's something to [try out](http://javapapo.blogspot.com/2013/02/multiple-java-jdks-on-your-macosx.html).

 What JDK am I using ?
 ```